storesafe/cordova-sqlcipher-adapter/README.md

 ## Known issues

-- This plugin will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers / Cordova-sqlcipher-adapter/issues/64](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/64) and [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).
 - The iOS/macOS platform versions do not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
 - ~~The Android platform version does not always handle four-byte UTF-8 characters emoji characters such as `\u1F603` (SMILING FACE, MOUTH OPEN) correctly ref: [litehelpers/Cordova-sqlite-storage#564](https://github.com/litehelpers/Cordova-sqlite-storage/issues/564).
 It is sometimes possible to store and retrieve such characters but certain operations such as hex conversions do not work properly when using the default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) database implementation.
 It is suspected that such characters would be stored incorrectly by the default Android platform version.
 Note that this is not an issue in case the built-in Android database is used (using the `androidDatabaseImplementation: 2` setting in `window.sqlitePlugin.openDatabase`)~~ _(NOT an issue in this plugin version)_
 - Cannot read encrypted database with CORRECT password directly after attempt to open with INCORRECT password ref: [litehelpers/Cordova-sqlcipher-adapter#43](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/43)